LucasSantus/weather-noow/README.md

 <h3 id="about">:information_source: About</h3>

 > This project was developed using Nextjs, React, TypeScript, TailwindCSS.
+> <a href="https://developer.accuweather.com/">Accu Weather API</a>

 The idea is:
-_"Create a simple project related to weather and climate(weather).
+_"Create a simple project related to weather and climate(weather) using api <a href="https://developer.accuweather.com/">accuweather</a>.
 With the goal of building the application in order to enhance learning in NextJS, React, TypeScript and TailwindCSS."_

 ---